-Less than significant impact.
-The proposed project is zoned as LI, which allows for electronic billboards.
 The proposed project would comply with the California Outdoor Advertising Act, which regulates the distance of electronic signs from other electronic billboards as well as the maximum light output of such signs.
-The proposed project would operate pursuant to Caltrans regulations, the City's Municipal Code regulations, and City Council Policy 6-4.
-As such, the proposed project would not cause a significant environmental impact due to conflict with any City land use plan, policy, or regulation, and impacts would be less than significant.
+The proposed project would operate pursuant to Caltrans regulations, the Municipal Code regulations, and City Council Policy 6-4.
+Specifically, the proposed project would comply with the following elements of City Policy 6-4: